FrancescoZanella/FrancescoZanella/README.md

 🎓 MSc student in Computer Science Engineering at Politecnico di Milano

-🌱 Interested in Machine learning, Deep learning and Software Development
+🌱 Interested in Data Science, Machine Learning and Software Development

 ### I am also into
 - ⚽ football <br />